 “Sorry, I got sidetracked.”

 Someone asked you a question earlier in the day at work.
 You were supposed to find the answer, but you forgot because you were doing other things.
-The person calls you to ask again, and you say:
+The person calls you to ask again, and this is how you explain.

 Sorry, I got sidetracked.